jhinkey/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/04-preparing-to-upgrade-the-liferay-database.markdown

 ## Remove All Unused Objects You Identified Earlier

 Previously you identified and removed unused objects from a copy of your
-@product@ production backup.
-In the same way (in the script console or UI), remove the noted unused objects from your test database, remove them from your production database (in your original version of Liferay)
+@product@ production database backup.
+In the same way (in the script console or UI) you removed the noted unused objects from the backup, remove them from your production database in your original version of Liferay (NOT @product-ver@).

 ## Test @product@ with its Pruned Database